loganjeskildsen28/qss20_final_project/README.md

 - Inputs:
     - Cleaned wikipedia data from 1_clean_merge_data.ipynb.

-- Function of this Document:
+- Function of this Document (ALL WORKING):
+    - Scrapes baseline mean daily viewcount data from the first month of the year for each article.
+    - Aggregates baselines and World Cup window data for all articles pertaining to a specific country
-    - Visualizes viewcount
+    - Visualizes time series of ratio of article viewcounts to the baseline viewcount for each country
+    - Fits an exponential decay model to each country's engagement starting on the
     - WORKING Compares half-lives of engagement based on different parameters (score differential, match type, historical rivarly)

 - Key Outputs:
-    - TBD
+    - CURRENT example visualization of half-life fitted

 4. [3_visualize_regional_and_sentiment.ipynb](https://github.com/loganjeskildsen28/qss20_final_project/code/0_pull_format_all_api_data.ipynb)
 - Inputs: